African creatives cash in on TikTok’s explosive growth

 Monetisation top of mind

-“TikTok has been a platform that people feel most welcome, encouraging its community to be themselves, embracing their flaws and finding a community that does the same,” says Boniswa Sidwaba, head of content operations for TikTok Sub-Saharan Africa.
+“TikTok has been a platform where people feel most welcome, encouraging its community to be themselves, embracing their flaws and finding a community that does the same,” says Boniswa Sidwaba, head of content operations for TikTok Sub-Saharan Africa.

 Moreover, TikTok provides African creative talent with opportunities to monetise their work.
 This has been key in the platform’s rapid growth in Africa, she argues.
 It provides an incentive for creatives to post content and engage with other users more frequently.